 Many students are unable to attend class on campus due to schedule or commuting difficulties and prefer to participate in distance learning courses at convenient locations such as the work site or home.
-The distance learning course schedule consists of approximately 175 courses offered by various ASU colleges each semester, and these courses are available for credit at a variety of remote locations, including students' homes.
-Students participating in televised courses from the work site or home can interact with faculty and students in the classroom on campus while class is in session via teleconferencing technology.
-Videotapes of most courses are available through University Libraries Video Resources.
+The distance learning course schedule consists of approximately 220 courses offered by various ASU colleges each semester, and these courses are available for credit at a variety of remote locations, including students' homes.
+Videotapes of most televised courses are available through University Libraries.
 Other student support services are available to assist off-campus students.
 Cable/Public Television.
 ASU offers credit courses that require students to view televised class sessions and complete work assignments at home.
 Exams usually are held on campus.
-Courses are available throughout the Phoenix area via KAET Channel 8, Cox Communications, Qwest, Digital Choice TV, and other cable providers.
-Televised courses are also available in university residence halls.
+Courses are available throughout the Phoenix area via KAET Channel 8, Cox Communications, Qwest, and other cable providers.
+Televised courses are also available in university residence halls at ASU Main.

 Interactive Instructional Television Program (IITP).
 Students employed by companies participating in the IITP may take courses for credit at the work site.
 A daily courier service circulates course materials between faculty on campus and their students at remote sites.
 Exams typically are held at the work site.
 Each company has an on-site coordinator to assist with registration, to provide information, and to proctor exams.
-A Master of Science in Engineering degree with a major in Electrical Engineering is available through the IITP.
-More information about the degree is available from the College of Engineering and Applied Sciences at 480/965-6738.
+An M.S.E. degree with a major in Electrical Engineering is available through the IITP.
+More information about the degree is available from the College of Engineering and Applied Sciences at 480/965-3590.

 Interactive Television (Public Sites).
 Certain sites are open to the public.
 Students can participate in most televised courses at locations such as ASU Downtown Center, ASU East, ASU West, select community college campuses, Cactus Shadows High School, and the Gila River Indian Community.
-Each public site has an on-site coordinator to assist with registration, to provide information, and to proctor exams.
+Each site has an on-site coordinator to assist with registration, to provide information, and to proctor exams.
 Internet Courses.
 ASUonline is the university's gateway to an "online campus."
 Internet courses are offered by various departments through ASU Extended Campus, allowing students to participate from any location in the world.
 Through the Web, students can access lectures, participate in class assignments, interact with the instructor, collaborate with other students, and earn ASU credit at convenient times and locations.
 Students register for Internet courses through the normal university admissions and registration process.
 Certain computer hardware and software may be required for Internet courses.
-For more information about Distance Learning and Technology call 480/965-6738 or access the Web site at asuonline.asu.edu.
+For more information, call 480/965-3590, or access the Web site at asuonline.asu.edu.